IvanDeus/telebot1x/README.md

 If you find yourself needing to send text information, images, or PDF files via Telegram to a user, then this bot is the ideal solution for you.

 This is a straightforward Telegram bot built on Python/MySQL.
-It actively awaits user input, responds to a number of commands below and efficiently stores every user chatID in a MySQL table.
+It actively awaits user input, responds to a number of commands below and efficiently stores every user data in a MySQL table.

+User can call a human manager any time by using correspondig command from a menu to start a meaningful conversation inside the bot.
-Bot admin can send to subscribed users a message using /forward command.
+Also, human manager can send to subscribed users a message using /forward command.

 The minimum system requirements for this bot are as follows: Python 3.10.12, MySQL version 5.5.54, and Flask.